benc-uk/batcomputer/devops/readme.md

   - Select **Use the visual designer**
   - Pick GitHub (Link Azure DevOps to your GitHub if not already)
   - Select your Batcomputer repo
-  - Pick YAML under 'Configuration as code'
+  - Pick YAML as the template under 'Configuration as code'
   - Use the 'YAML file path' to select the relevant YAML file

 ## Azure Pipelines